syncfusion-content/javascript-docs/js/api/ejNavigationDrawer.md

-Specifies the contentId for navigation drawer, where the ajax content need to updated
+Specifies the contentId for navigation drawer, where the AJAX content need to updated